 “Was that person eating sugar-free products with the sweetener maltitol?
 This sweetener can also cause digestive problems.
 Sensitive individuals should check the list of ingredients.”

-Sweeteners like sorbitol, maltitol and mannitol are frequently used in foods for people restricting sugar.
+Sweeteners like sorbitol, maltitol, mannitol and xylitol are frequently used in foods for people restricting sugar.
 They have calories but are absorbed much more slowly than table sugar.
 Because they can reach the large intestine without being absorbed, they may cause diarrhea.

 Other Options Less Likely to Cause Trouble:

-Xylitol, also known as birch sugar, is a small molecule that seems less likely to cause bloating, gas and diarrhea (International Journal of Dentistry, online Oct.
+Xylitol, also known as birch sugar, is a small molecule that seems somewhat less likely to cause bloating, gas and diarrhea (International Journal of Dentistry, online Oct.
 20, 2016).
+As noted above, some people do react badly to it.
 It is similar to the other sugar substitutes because it is a sugar alcohol.
 In this case, the term alcohol does not refer to something you drink.
 It is a chemical term describing the chemical structure of the compound.

 Xylitol is a fermentable polyol and should be avoided as part of a low-FODMAP diet.
 FODMAP stands for fermentable oligo-, di- and monosaccharides and polyols.
 The low-FODMAP is often recommended for the treatment of IBS.